League Rules

 3. Posted handicaps will be used to determine the flight in which the player will compete.

-5. Prizes will be awarded to the winner and runner-up in league tournaments in each of the scheduled flights.
+5. Prizes will be awarded to the winner and runner-up in each of the scheduled flights.

 Low Net Tournament